enramir/SOS1920-labs/README.md

 # SOS1920-labs

-Laboratory practice l10, we continue making a contacts application with svelte (frontend) consuming a simplified API in the backend.
+Laboratory practice l11, Frontend (III) GUI in Svelte.

 First of all you have to do
 - npm install